What is an awning?

 What we do

 We visit local awning-installing businesses and offer to buy their leftover fabrics.
-So far we have reclaimed and processed more than two tonnes of leftover fabrics.
+So far we have reclaimed and processed more than 3 tonnes of leftover fabrics.

 It’s a drop in the ocean.
 Every year hundreds of tonnes of leftover, offcuts, and unwanted brand new awning fabrics end up in a landfill in Greece.
 And we’re not even talking about the old awnings that get taken down from a balcony.
 They are mostly untraceable and their volume is difficult to assess.